-The control vectors supplied with key-A and key-B must indicate either a MAC-class, a MACVER-class, or a DATA-class key type.
-The subtype bit field in the control vectors can be B'0000'.
-Alternatively, you can ensure that the keys are used only in the CVV_Generate and CVV_Verify verbs by specifying a MACVER-class key with subtype bits for key-A as B'0010' and for key-B as B'0011'.
-For more information about control vectors, see Appendix C, "CCA Control-Vector Definitions and Key Encryption."
+- The length of the personal account number (PAN) through a rule-array keyword. - The PAN data in a 16-byte variable for a 13-character or 16-character PAN, or in a 19-byte variable for a 19-character PAN. - Two single-length keys, key-A and key-B. Specify either a MAC-class key type or a DATA-class key type.
+The subtype extension bit field (bits 0 - 3) in the control vectors can be B'0000'.
+Alternatively, you can ensure that the keys are used only in the CVV_Generate and CVV_Verify verbs by specifying a MAC-class key with subtype extension bits for key-A as B'0010' and for key-B as B'0011'.
+The control vectors for these keys must also indicate verification capability by having bit 21 set on.
+For more information about control vectors, see Appendix C, "CCA control-vector definitions and key encryption." - The expected CVV value in a 5-byte variable, left aligned and padded with space characters.